Moving, downsizing or just organizing all that extra stuff in your house, a disposal bin is often a great idea.

 • Paper – only those that are not personal.
 Those need to be shredded

-And, you can find a local scrap metal company to take the items away for free or take old computers to GEEP and get paid for them.
+Some of these items can be donated to places like the Restore.
+Also, local scrap metal companies will pick up items for free.
+And lastly, you can take old computers to GEEP and get paid for them.

-These are all great methods of recycling and if you have the time to coordinate the various tasks, do so.
-BUT if you need or want this done quickly, a DumpNMove Disposal bin is:
+These are all great methods of recycling.
+If you have the time to coordinate the various tasks, do so.
+BUT, if you need or want this done quickly, a DumpNMove Disposal bin is:

 • Efficient and